Ch4p34uN0iR/simple-web-scanner/README.md

 ### Requirements packages:

-BeautifulSoup are used for parsing HTML content.
+This program uses BeautifulSoup for parsing HTML content.
 You can install it by command:
 ```
 pip3 install bs4
 ```